Cgdx/klingon_pig_game/README.md

 # pig_game
-Custom Klingon Pig Game with Javascript
+Custom Klingon Pig Game with pure Javascript

 <b>Game Rules</b>
 - The game has 2 players, playing in rounds